43081j/eslint-plugin-wc/docs/no-typos.md

 ## When Not To Use It

-If you wish to name your methods very similarly to the custom element lifecycle methods, you should not use this rule.
+If you wish to name your methods/properties very similarly to those with special meaning in the web component spec, you should not use this rule.